jaimegag/tkg-zone/windows/README.md

 # Create classy config file
 tanzu cluster create multios --file multios-cluster-config.yaml --dry-run > multios-classy-cluster-config.yaml

-# Apply overfly to add Linux machineDeployment and variable to inject Harbor CA cert (if you added it earlier to the overlay).
+# Apply overlay to add Linux machineDeployment and variable to inject Harbor CA cert (if you added it earlier to the overlay).
 The result is a classy config file to create a MultiOS cluster that can pull images for our insecure Harbor registry.
 ytt -f multios-classy-cluster-config.yaml -f cluster-overlay.yaml > multios-classy-cluster-config-customized.yaml
 # TODO: Use the trust variable that has a additionalTrustedCAs with exactly the same CA in base64 format, and drop our additional variable.
 ```